 Despite turmoil in Washington and skepticism over the Affordable Care Act, two industry heavyweights remain bullish about equities and the economy.

-“Forecasting the market is pretty basic — just watch the correlation to corporate earnings growth and the S&P 500,” Douglas Coté, the chief investment strategist at ING U.S. Investment Management, told an audience of over 500 at the Investment Management Consultants Association's Advanced Wealth Management Conference in Chicago.
-“When earnings grow, stocks go up and when earnings slow stocks go down.”
+“Forecasting the market is pretty basic — just watch the correlation to corporate-earnings growth and the S&P 500,” Douglas Coté, the chief investment strategist at ING U.S. Investment Management, told an audience of more than 500 last week at the Investment Management Consultants Association's Advanced Wealth Management Conference in Chicago.
+“When earnings grow, stocks go up, and when earnings slow, stocks go down.”

 Both Mr. Coté and Robert Doll, chief equity strategist and senior portfolio manager at Nuveen Asset Management LLC, concurred that “the U.S. equity bull market is alive and doing reasonably well,” as Mr. Doll put it.

-But even though Mr. Doll is bullish on U.S. stocks, he warned that markets are always in a stair-stepping mode that involves periods of growth followed by periods of consolidation.
+But even though he is bullish on U.S. stocks, he warned that markets are always in a stair-stepping mode that involves periods of growth followed by periods of consolidation.

-Among the forces pushing that higher economic growth, he said, are spiking consumer confidence, stabilization in China and “less bad news out of Europe.”
+Among the forces pushing that higher economic growth are spiking consumer confidence, stabilization in China and “less bad news out of Europe,” Mr. Doll said.

-But even in the context of his case for a market consolidation, Mr. Doll touted an increased allocation to stocks.
-Part of his point was made by a study showing that 64% of Americans are either deeply mistrustful or skeptical of stocks.
+But even in the context of his case for a market consolidation, he recommended an increased allocation to stocks.
+Part of Mr. Doll's point was made by a study showing that 64% of Americans are either deeply mistrustful or skeptical of stocks.